OpenDSA/OpenDSA-stable/RST/en/Sorting/MergesortImpl.rst

 It uses Insertion Sort to sort small subarrays whenever the size of the array is smaller than a value defined by ``THRESHOLD``.

-.. codeinclude:: Sorting/MergesortOpt.pde
+.. codeinclude:: Sorting/MergesortOpt
    :tag: MergesortOpt

 Here is a visualization for the optimized merge step.

-.. inlineav:: mergeImplCON2 ss
+.. inlineav:: mergeImplS2CON ss
    :output: show

 Now here are some review questions.

 .. avembed:: Exercises/Sorting/MergesortSumm.html ka

+.. odsascript:: AV/Sorting/mergeImplS1CON.js
-.. odsascript:: AV/Sorting/mergeImplCON.js
+.. odsascript:: AV/Sorting/mergeImplS2CON.js